 - Languages and Intercultural Studies

-With over 100 full-time academic staff the School is committed to providing students with a rich and varied learning environment in which students can fulfil their potential.
+The School has over 2000 students at our Edinburgh and Dubai campuses.
+We also have a further 1500 students studying worldwide for undergraduate degrees in business via the School’s distance-learning programme.
+With over 125 full-time academic staff the School is committed to providing students with a rich and varied learning environment in which students can fulfil their potential.

 - Logistics Research Centre (LRC)

-- Centre for Translating and Interpreting Studies in Scotland (CTISS)
+- Centre for Translation & Interpreting Studies in Scotland (CTISS)

 Edinburgh is one of the world's great cities and renowned as a centre of learning and discovery; studying here is a stimulating and inspirational experience.
 Edinburgh is world-famous for its festivals, devoted to theatre, film, books, music, science and politics, which attract 1.4 million visitors to the city each year.